-"We were like grasshoppers in our eyes and so we were in their eyes."
+"There we saw the Nephilim, the sons of giants from among the Nephilim; we were like grasshoppers in our eyes and so we were in their eyes."
 (13:33)

 The Midrash states, "HaKadosh Baruch Hu forgave them (the spies) for saying 'We were like grasshoppers,' but Hashem didn't forgive them for saying, 'that's how they perceived us.'
 Hakadosh Baruch Hu told them, 'How do you know which impression I had them think of you?
 Perhaps they thought you are angels.'"